fogbender/b2b-saaskit/README.md

 Backend routing for tRPC starts with `export const appRouter` in the `src/lib/trpc/root.ts` file.

-To add a new endpoint, add a router to `appRouter`:
+To add a new endpoint - say, a simple counter - add a `counterRouter` to `appRouter`:

 ```diff
 + import { counterRouter } from './routers/counter';